Kayto/AgonLight_GPIO/README.md

 ## The PCBs

 KiCad, Schematics and Gerbers are provided.
+Renders of the boards are shown in the KiCad directory.
 Please review before making a commitment.
 No warranties or support are provided.
 As of this date PCBs are not yet tested but I will mark as such once done.

 #### #1 - The Blinkenlight.
 Every 8 bit computer needs blinky lights.
 Not only do they look like good, they are useful for debugging and understanding what is going on at a bit level.